ahdinosaur/The-Git-Rap/README.md

 i'll unleash the hypnotoad

-so, back to the lesson at hand git status to determine to the plan git diff color to see where i am i get with git every day i can this is the git rap and i am the git man
+so, back to the lesson at hand git status to determine the plan git diff color to see where i am i get with git every day i can this is the git rap and i am the git man